usgs/pestpp/documentation/pestpp_users_manual.md

 <img src="./media/image6.emf" style="width:6.28022in;height:3.83791in" />

-Figure 9.3 – A contrived example showing how standard and mean iterations compare.
+Figure 9.3 – A contrived example showing how standard and reinflation iterations compare.
 Standard iterations (A/D) quickly collapse, (B/E) using a reinflation with 1 polish iteration yields a high parameter posterior variance, especially for hydraulic conductivity.
 (C/F) A reinflation at iteration 4 followed by several additional iterations yields nearly the same posterior as standard iterations for this simple mildly nonlinear problem.

 ## <a id='s13-2' />9.2 Using PESTPP-IES